algorandfoundation/docs/docs/get-started/algokit.md

 # Next steps

-- To learn more about AlgoKit and what you can do with it, checkout the [AlgoKit documentation](/docs/get-details/algokit).
+- To learn more about AlgoKit and what you can do with it, check out the [AlgoKit documentation](/docs/get-details/algokit).
 - To learn more about Beaker, take a look at the [Beaker documentation](/docs/get-details/dapps/writing-contracts/beakerd).
-- To get detailed AlgoKit documenation, see the [AlgoKit repository](https://github.com/algorandfoundation/algokit-cli).
+- To get detailed AlgoKit documentation, see the [AlgoKit repository](https://github.com/algorandfoundation/algokit-cli).
 - More information on Algorand smart contracts is also availble in the [smart contract documentation](/docs/get-details/dapps/smart-contracts/apps/index).